-February 2013 – While many of us are used to our hard-wired phones and the reliability they offer in communications, this channel does not offer easy integration into the all-IP network.
+While many of us are used to our hard-wired phones and the reliability they offer in communications, this channel does not offer easy integration into the all-IP network.
 A number of companies have already made the move to deploy IP phones in order to leverage VoIP capabilities in the enterprise, yet the recession halted some of that spending.

 While there has been a sharp rise in smartphone usage, it too has not displaced the demand for IP phones.
-There have been some over the years who have suggested that PCs with headsets and softphones would emerge the industry leaders over desktop phones, but that doesn’t appear to be the case now, or projected as the turn in the future.
-The majority of business customers don’t want to give up their desktop phone.
+There have been some over the years who have suggested that PCs with headsets and softphones would emerge as the industry leaders over desktop phones, but that doesn’t appear to be the case now, or projected as the turn in the future.
+The majority of business customers don’t want to give up their desktop phones.

-For those who love their IP phones, this is good news as the future holds significant potential for the desktop phone.
+For those who love their IP phones, this is good news as the future holds significant potential for desktop phones.
 They might be connected to something more elaborate than an office telephone system or they might be used for unified communications and voice drive applications, but the possibilities are virtually endless.